This is often the response I get when I try to help a stranger:

 I don’t expect to ever interact with you again.

-But I do hope I’ve managed to give you a happier, more wholesome, healthier perspective on cold-pitching.
+But I do hope I’ve managed to give you a wake-up call about life and business.
+As well as a healthier perspective on cold-pitching.

 I hope I’ve managed to persuade you to stop hating on people who are courageously doing their best to build businesses, create jobs, improve the economy, and help strangers they’ve never met.